About Music in Momentum

 Jayden Yao - Founder

-A rising junior at Parkland High School in Allentown, PA, Jayden Yao is a passionate violinist with extensive experience performing both as a soloist and in orchestras at the local, regional, and state levels.
+A junior at Parkland High School in Allentown, PA, Jayden Yao is a passionate violinist with extensive experience performing both as a soloist and in orchestras at the local, regional, and state levels.

 He has had the honor of serving as Associate Concertmaster at the 2025 PMEA Regionals Festival, Principal Second at the 2025 PMEA Districts Festival, and Concertmaster of the Parkland High School Orchestra.
 He is also a member of the Philadelphia Youth Orchestra (PYO) and a former member of the Philadelphia Young Artists Orchestra (PYAO).
 Through these groups, he has had the incredible opportunity to perform at prestigious venues like Marian Anderson Hall and Perelman Theater at the Kimmel Center.